underndog/confluence_cli/README.md

 2. **Macros are automatically managed** - no need to manually add or remove them
 3. **Test results are automatically parsed** from HTML content to determine action list status
 4. **Version handling is automatic** - the CLI manages page versions transparently
-5. **Manual edits are detected** and macros are automatically restored

 ## Support